Enterprise Recon 2.0.30

 To move the CSR file out of the Master Server, see Use SCP to Move the CSR File.

-To display the contents of the CSR file, run:
+To display and validate the contents of the CSR file, run:

 Use SCP to Move the CSR File